etherealist/rbtree/README.rst

 * By Jean-Louis Fuchs <ganwell@fangorn.ch>
 * Based on Introduction To Algorithms
 * Text review by Eva Fuchs
-* Code review by XXXX
+* Code review by Oliver Sauder @sliverc
 * Thanks a lot to both

 ..
 [1] My rgc preprocessor and its MACRO_DEBUG mode are very helpful.